Vinc-Web-Hub/vl-spa-blog/frontend/src/schemas/ToolBar_Documentation.md

 ---

-## 🎨 Styling Features
+## Notes
-- Grey toolbar background with padding and rounded corners
-- Even button sizing, spacing, hover styling
-- Responsive layout (stacked on small screens)
-- Dropdown auto-closes when clicking outside
+- CSS variables like `--color-red` should be defined in your `assets/index.css`
+- Buttons default to `--color-primary` if no color is provided
+- All `to`, `event`, and `fn` functions receive the `context` object passed to `ToolBar.vue`

 ---

-## 📌 Notes
-- The component listens globally for clicks to auto-close dropdowns
-- Icons use `item.icon` (e.g. FontAwesome class name)
-- `context` is automatically passed to actions for dynamic routing or data binding

----

-For advanced integrations (e.g. permissions, localization, tooltips), extend the schema logic accordingly.
+Let me know if you want to extend support for loading states, disabled buttons, or tooltips.